RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog

 The COnstraining Dark Energy with X-ray cluster survey \citep[CODEX:][]{CODEX19} is based on the same ROSAT raw data as the 2RXS catalog in our work but uses a different source detection algorithm, namely a wavelet decomposition method \citep{Vikhlinin98}.
 A total of 24,788 X-ray sources were found over the $\sim$10,500~deg$^2$ of the SDSS BOSS footprint.
 To identify optical counterparts for clusters in the X-ray source list, the CODEX team uses the redMaPPer optical cluster finder \citep{Rykoff14} run at the X-ray positions using SDSS photometric data.
 After obtaining redshifts and richnesses of possible optical counterparts, they perform a redshift dependent richness cut that is similar to that used in the MCMF study of 2RXS sources over the DES region \citep{Klein19}.
 With this cut they produce what they estimate to be a 95\% pure cluster sample.
 Those X-ray sources making this cut are flagged as clean in the CODEX catalog.
 The publicly available CODEX catalog contains 10,382 sources of which 2,815 are flagged as clean.

 Over the BOSS footprint we find $\sim$42,000 2RXS sources, 70\% more than the CODEX candidate list, which is a reflection of the different X-ray selection techniques used to construct the two candidate lists.
 Out of the list of CODEX confirmed sources, only 2,033 (72\%) have a match to 2RXS within a 3~arcminutes radius.
-From the matched sources we find $\sim85$\% of the sources to be part of the 90\% pure MARDELS sample.
+From the matched sources we find $\sim85$\% of the sources to be part of the 90\% pure RASS-MCMF sample.